brotatotes/bht-automation/bht gen 1/Matthew/Chapter 23/Matthew 23 33 bht.md

 # Matthew 23:33 Commentary Help Text

 ## BHT:
-This quote depicts a passage that features Jesus delivering a strong warning to a group of religious leaders.
-Jesus uses harsh language, comparing them to serpents and vipers, to underscore their wickedness and imminent judgment.
-These leaders are portrayed as deceitful and beyond redemption, and Jesus' words are meant to strike fear and serve as a cautionary tale for others.
-The passage also establishes a connection between Jesus' message and the earlier teachings of John the Baptist, further emphasizing the severity of the leaders' actions.
+In a powerful and confrontational manner, Jesus addresses the religious leaders, whom he refers to as serpents and a brood of vipers.
+His choice of words reflects their deceitful and wicked nature, leaving no room for doubt about his disdain for their hypocritical actions.
+Jesus questions how they can possibly escape the severe judgment and punishment of hell, highlighting the inevitability and gravity of their impending doom.
+This stern warning serves as a wake-up call to the religious leaders and as a deterrent to others, aiming to expose the dangers of hypocrisy and ultimately lead to repentance.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "Ye serpents, ye generation of vipers, how can ye escape the damnation of hell?" - This quote highlights the strong language used by Jesus to address the religious leaders, emphasizing their wickedness and the severity of their impending judgment.
+1. "Ye serpents, ye generation of vipers" - This strong language used by Jesus emphasizes the severity of the religious leaders' hypocrisy and deceit.

-2. "The only difference between their condemnation now and then was, that now they were ripe for their doom, which they were not then." - This quote suggests that the religious leaders had been given ample time and opportunities to repent, but their persistent rejection of Jesus had brought them to a point of no return.
+2. "How can ye escape the damnation of hell?" - Jesus poses a rhetorical question, highlighting the inevitability of their punishment and the impossibility of escaping it.

-3. "Recalling the words of the Baptist at the outset of his, our Lord would seem to intimate..." - This quote points out the connection between Jesus' words and the earlier message of John the Baptist, highlighting the continuity of the message of judgment against the religious leaders.
+3. "The only difference between their condemnation now and then was, that now they were ripe for their doom" - Jesus implies that the religious leaders had been given ample time to repent and change their ways, but now their judgment was imminent and unavoidable.

 ### Albert Barnes:
 1. "Generation of vipers - See the notes at Matthew 12:34."